Yaepiii/mw-explore/README.md

 Download the package and place it inside the `/src` folder in your workspace.
 And then compile using `catkin_make`.

 # Run
-The `slam_view.launch` file in the `/launch` folder launches the pre-configured SLAM node, the move_base node, and the rviz interface.
+1-The `slam_view.launch` file in the `/launch` folder launches the pre-configured SLAM node, the move_base node, and the rviz interface.
 When you start a simulated environment or run the driver on a real robot, you can launch these nodes with the following command.

 ```
 roslaunch explore_k slam_view.launch
 ```

-You can then use the following command to start the autonomous exploration program:
+2-You can then use the following command to start the autonomous exploration program:

 ```
 roslaunch explore_k explore.launch
 ```

-Click `Publish Point` at the top of RViz.
+3-Click `Publish Point` at the top of RViz.

-Click **a single corner** of n corners of the region (n=4 if your region is square/rectangular, to be pedantic)．
+4-Click **a single corner** of n corners of the region (n=4 if your region is square/rectangular, to be pedantic)．

-Repeat step 6 and 7 above for n times.
+5-Repeat step 3 and 4 above for n times.
 After that you'll see a polygon with n corners.

-Do the step 6 once again, then this time click anywhere within the polygon.
+6-Do the step 3 once again, then this time click anywhere within the polygon.

-Finally, exploration start.
+7-Finally, exploration start.